Vegemite. Waste. And How Real Companies Think

 In the early 1900s, and particularly during the two World Wars and the Great Depression, these sources of vitamin B were hard to come for much of the world’s population due to rationing, poverty, and supply disruption.

-At this time, there was considerably less regulation on corporate waste dumping than there is presently, and beer breweries would dump their yeast after using it to make beer.
 Food engineers were tasked with turning this waste into something not only edible, but tasty, and, nearly 100 years later, Vegemite is so ingrained in Australian culture, it is their version of the PB&J sandwich for children’s afternoon snacks.

 Taking waste, turning it into something useful, packaging it, and making money off it is a very real business strategy that you need to be aware of in your own freelance business.

-In fact, managing and minimizing waste (of materials, time, and money) is the single biggest difference between businesses that flourish and those that fail.
+In fact, managing and minimizing waste (of materials, time, and money) is the single biggest difference between freelance businesses that flourish and those that fail.

-Business that turn a profit find ways to:
+Freelance businesses that turn a profit find ways to:

-• streamline their processes (in the freelance travel writing or FTW case: have systems in place for acquiring clients, researching and producing articles, turning trips into pitches)
+- streamline their processes (in the freelance travel writing or FTW case: have systems in place for acquiring clients, researching and producing articles, turning trips into pitches)

-• decrease production speed (FTW case: invest in tools or create processes to automate as many parts of your work as possible, just as using scheduling software for interviews and social media posts and batching work)
+- decrease production speed (FTW case: invest in tools or create processes to automate as many parts of your work as possible, just as using scheduling software for interviews and social media posts and batching work)

-• acquire materials for production at the lowest possible cost (FTW case: do the absolutely minimum viable research and writing for each piece of writing)
+- acquire materials for production at the lowest possible cost (FTW case: do the absolutely minimum viable research and writing for each piece of writing)

-• pull the plug on entire divisions that are draining resources (FTW case: fire clients that are needy or otherwise tank your hourly rate)
+- pull the plug on entire divisions that are draining resources (FTW case: fire clients that are needy or otherwise tank your hourly rate)

 You can take:

-• recordings of conference talks, meetings, or tours from clients and turn them into blog posts
+- recordings of conference talks, meetings, or tours from clients and turn them into blog posts

-• client’s email newsletters and turn them into blog posts
+- client’s email newsletters and turn them into blog posts

-• questions and answers customer service staff in CVBs encounter and turn them into blog posts
+- questions and answers customer service staff in CVBs encounter and turn them into blog posts

-• the research you do for an article that doesn’t end up in the final version and write a new story from it
+- the research you do for an article that doesn’t end up in the final version and write a new story from it

-• and many, many more reuse options of both your and client’s un-or underused work product
+- and many, many more reuse options of both your and client’s un-or underused work product

 If you want to dig more into this topic, besides just as food for thought (and another reason you absolutely need to install a time tracker and see where your time is really going), here are two resources:

-• Easier to consume, but takes the message a *little* too far for our freelance needs: The Founder, film staring Michael Keaton
+- Easier to consume, but takes the message a *little* too far for our freelance needs: The Founder, film staring Michael Keaton

-• Delightful, incredibly informative, but can be hard to get through: High Output Management, a book by Andy Grove, one of the founders and former CEO of Intel
+- Delightful, incredibly informative, but can be hard to get through: High Output Management, a book by Andy Grove, one of the founders and former CEO of Intel